Grigoriy Dobrygin: Ballet

 Dobrygin has stated his intent to return to the dancing world through a film project.
 He told The Guardian in October 2014, “Five years after I stopped dancing I thought about going back.
 Now it’s been 10 years, so it’s going to be a documentary experiment for me: I’m going to go deep into ballet, prepare my body and then travel the world with a professional coach, an international choreographer and a camera.”
 In March 2015, he told Interview magazine, "I really want to go back on the big stage and dance something.
 I didn't finish my last year at the academy—I was not assigned to the theatre.
 And this was what was once the meaning of life: to dance."

 Personal life

 Dobrygin is an observant Seventh-day Adventist; he said that his film contracts state that he will not drink alcohol, smoke, or be in a graphic sex scene on film, nor will he work on Saturdays.
 He declined to appear in a love scene with Rachel McAdams in A Most Wanted Man that was not in the original script, but he stated that it was because it would have been extremely out of character for the role he was playing.
 Dobrygin said his parents are extremely devout and do not watch television or films, although he brought his father, a former submarine captain, to the Moscow premiere of Black Sea.

-Dobrygin is in a relationship with singer and Moscow Art Theatre School acting student Musia Totibadze, the daughter of Georgian painter Konstantin Totibadze.